Pensions & Employee Benefits

 Critics of the decision say the Court of Appeal misread jurisprudence from the Supreme Court and was wrong in looking at priorities under the CCAA as separate and apart from those under the BIA.
 They argue that the ruling creates a potential worst case scenario for secured lenders in Ontario and could affect the availability of credit for all employers who provide defined benefit pension plans for their employees.

 Indalex's defenders say that there's nothing new in the case.
 They maintain that the Court of Appeal applied the existing law to the facts of the case, and that this was not the first time the courts have held that provincial laws (in this case, the Pension Benefits Act) applied in insolvency proceedings unless they conflict with federal law.
 Any surprise, they say, is attributable to the fact that sidestepping provincial laws had become an established practice in the insolvency bar.

 Meanwhile, directors and officers of insolvent companies, who are generally induced to stay on with insolvent companies by the fact that their remuneration is guaranteed by a first charge on the assets, also have a lot to think about.
-Critics say they – and any other stakeholder who requires remunerative incentive to participate in an insolvency process – will have little cause to do so.
+Critics say that directors and officers — and any other stakeholder who requires remunerative incentive to participate in an insolvency process ‐ will have little cause to do so.

 The decision also affects the litigation process.
 Normally, companies are in court within hours of giving notice of their intention.
 Dispatch is required because unless an interim stay order and court protection follows quickly, the company may be unable to continue doing business.